 - extremely cold

-Examples of these would be, 'a bit dead' or 'very dead' you are either dead or not, this is an absolute quality.
-Another example would be, 'a bit finished' or 'very finished' again you can only be finished or not finished.
-So in order to modify these words we need to use modifiers like absolutely, totally, or completely.
+Examples of these include dead, pregnant, finished etc. You are not 'a bit dead' or 'very dead' or 'a bit pregnant'.
+You are either dead or not or pregnant or not.
+Other examples are adjectives such as perfect, finished or boiling.
+In order to modify these words we use adverbs like absolutely, totally, or also completely.
 For example:

 - The earrings are absolutely perfect!
 Thank you.